wanxinhang/ICML2024_decouple_then_classify/README.md

 datasets.txt: preserve the average and std results  (our results and the results merely utilizing shared/specific information)

+@inproceedings{wan2024decouple, title={Decouple then Classify: A Dynamic Multi-view Labeling Strategy with Shared and Specific Information}, author={Wan, Xinhang and Liu, Jiyuan and Liu, Xinwang and Wen, Yi and Yu, Hao and Wang, Siwei and Yu, Shengju and Wan, Tianjiao and Wang, Jun and Zhu, En}, booktitle={Forty-first International Conference on Machine Learning}, year={2024} }

 Any problem can contact wanxinhang@nudt.edu.cn.
 Thanks.